I vividly remember the moment my fork sliced through layers of pillowy potatoes and savory minced lamb as I ate my first shepherd’s pie.

 I baked the uncovered ramekins in the oven until the potato toppings were a crispy golden brown.

-And this, my fellow foodies, was one of the perfect morsels I eagerly assembled on my spoon this past weekend.
+And this, my friends, was one of the perfect morsels I eagerly assembled on my spoon this past weekend.

 Let me know how this turns out for you and about any meals you’ve eaten that bring cultures together on a plate.